-Costa Rica Destination Guides
+Costa Rica Travel Guides

 San José offers much more than the international airport most visitors fly into.
 Costa Rica's capital is a cultural hub worth getting to know, and provides a great intro to the country's food and history.
 Take a day or two to explore the city—this guide will help you make the most of your time.